 Lending a hand in Kotagil gorge

-The holes are believed to have been created some 7-8 million years ago, when piping hot thin-flowing lava, reached a forest and covered the trees, burning them in the process.
+The holes are believed to have been created some 7-8 million years ago, when piping hot, thin-flowing lava reached a forest and covered the trees, burning them in the process.

 Holes in the rock from fossilized trees

-During Whitsun the following year, the temperature rose resulting in heavy rain, causing the riverbed of Kotá to be filled with alluvium.
-The alluvium seems to have filled the gorge with 15-20 metres of high mud and gravel!
+During Whitsun the following year, the temperature rose, resulting in heavy rain that filled the riverbed of Kotá with alluvium.

-Hiking in Kotagil gorge
+Hiking in Kotagil Gorge

-As the temperature dropped again the flood lessened.
 Bulldozers were sent to the rescue as the bridge was on the main road, thus closing off the traffic from the south to the north (and vice versa) during the holidays.

 Bridges in Kotagil gorge

-The bulldozers had to pull the cars over the obstacle to keep the traffic, which was much less back in 1955 than it is now, moving.
-This road is now called ring-road 1, with the last connection in South-Iceland being opened in 1974.
+The bulldozers had to pull the cars over the obstacle to keep traffic moving, which was much less back in 1955 than it is now.

 Driving in Iceland was much different back then than it is nowadays.